padron5516/_AndyRepo/README.md

 <a href="http://tinypic.com?ref=2u4igxw" target="_blank"><img src="http://i64.tinypic.com/2u4igxw.jpg" border="0" alt="Image and video hosting by TinyPic"></a>

-***This repo is a constant WIP by a simple hobbyist that knows python.
+*This repo is a constant WIP by a simple hobbyist that knows python.
 Modded\original work is tagged "Andy.".
-Mostly acts as my backup and as a P.O.C..
+Mostly acts as my backup and as a P.O.C.

 kodithrowaway@gmail.com